ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 - Complex configuration can be annoying, there are times when you need to do something pronto and some time consuming configuration thing will be blocking you.
 Thankfully using containers solves most of this for enterprise needs.

 - Can be a messy or unorganized file system, but its not too bad.
-[Gobo Linux](https://gobolinux.org/) has redefined the standard file system hierarchy to something that makes more sense to me)
+[Gobo Linux](https://gobolinux.org/) has redefined the standard file system hierarchy to something that makes more sense to me.

 - Nix is mostly only friends with technical people.
 This is a feature though, not a downside.